eficode-academy/oidc-oauth2-katas/setting-up-keycloak.md

 - A confidential client named `spa` with root URL `https://spa.student<X>.<training-name>.eficode.academy`.

-Exercises assume client IDs and secrets stored in environment variables, e.g. (where `...` indicate secrets available when you have created clients below):
+Exercises assume client IDs and secrets stored in environment variables as follows (where `...` indicate secrets available when you have created clients below):

 ```
 export CLIENT1_ID=client1